james-r-barrett/james-r-barrett.github.io/_protocols/2024-05-20-biolistics.md

 date: 2024-05-20
 ---

-Standard protocol for the transformation of the *Chlamydomonas

-## Description
 Standard protocol for the transformation of the *Chlamydomonas reinhardtii* chloroplast using biolistic particle bombardment.
 Adapted from a protocol shared by the lab of <a href="https://www.plantsci.cam.ac.uk/directory/smith-alison">Alison Smith (University of Cambridge)</a>.
 Used for the transformation of *Chlamydomonas* in a recent <a href="https://www.biorxiv.org/content/10.1101/2024.04.09.588658v1">Mackinder lab publication</a>, supported by <a href="https://www.biorxiv.org/content/10.1101/2024.05.08.593163v2">work from collaborators</a>.

 last updated: 28/06/24